-Doctors, hospitals and others who offer medical services hold all kinds of personal information about patients.
+Doctors, hospitals, and others who offer medical services hold all kinds of personal information about patients.
 Since many services are rendered on credit, they often have data that falls under laws requiring confidentiality and certain document disposal methods, such as shredding.
-They also, obviously, keep records about their patients’ medical conditions and histories.
+They also, obviously, keep records about their patient’s medical conditions and histories.
 That data is considered private and must be kept so.

 But medical practitioners face a dilemma.
-They are required to hold on to the data for a period of time.
+They are required to hold onto the data for a period of time.
 Then they have to make good faith efforts to dispose of it properly and at the right time.
 Those periods and conditions differ from state to state, but in general, the period is often many years.
 Some allow moving paper documents onto long-term storage media, followed by the destruction of the paper after five years.
 Regulations, like most laws, are complex.

-Once the data on paper has become obsolete, either through death, relocation or other status change, it can be transferred or just destroyed.
+Once the data on paper has become obsolete, either through death, relocation, or other status change, it can be transferred or just destroyed.
 Which, again depends on specific regulations.
 HIPAA (Health Insurance Portability and Accountability Act) and several other Federal regulations determine the overall requirements and states enact their own specific laws.
 Agencies then determine the detailed procedures.

 Patients, too, find themselves in a similar dilemma.
 A parent that maintains records relating to a child’s medical condition and/or history may want to dispose of that data a few years after they’ve left for college.
 Shredding is one of the most cost-effective ways of doing that, but it can often be important to retain the data while destroying the original media.
 Then, it helps to have a scanner.
 If a medical condition or history has played a role in a lawsuit, the issue becomes still more complex.
 Lawsuits can take years to settle.
 Even after a judgment is reached, a losing defendant can renege on paying the bill after a few months or years.
-To enforce the original judgment sometimes requires not just a copy of the original legal documents but the medical records used in the case.
+Enforcing the original judgment sometimes requires not just a copy of the original legal documents but the medical records used in the case.

 Knowing how to handle medical records requires a knowledge of the applicable laws, combined with some foresight about their possible use in the future.
 Before you undertake to shred them, be sure you’ve investigated the requirements and your options.
-To schedule your Medical Records and File destruction service, call us (978)636-0301 or book service here
+To schedule your Medical Records and File destruction service, call us at (978)636-0301 or book service here